grafana/grafana/docs/sources/panels-visualizations/visualizations/canvas/index.md

 ### Data Links

 Canvas supports [data links](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-data-links/).
-Once you have a created a data link, you can use it following these steps:
+Once you have added a data link to the panel, you can display it following these steps:

 1. Set an element to be tied to a field value
-1. Turn off the inline editing toggle
+2. Turn off the inline editing toggle
-1. Now hover over the element and a data link tooltip will appear
+3. Now hover over the element and a data link tooltip will appear
-1. Click the data link tooltip to open the data link
+4. Click the data link tooltip to open the data link

 TODO: add a video here
-{{< video-embed src="/static/img/docs/canvas-panel/canvas-data-links-9-2-0.mp4" max-width="750px" caption="Data links demo" >}}
+{{< video-embed src="/static/img/docs/canvas-panel/canvas-data-links-9-4-0.mp4" max-width="750px" caption="Data links demo" >}}